-Wrong-way crash on Route 28 cut short two young lives
+Wrong-way crash on Route 28 in Allegheny County cuts short two young lives

 Clara Katherine Roberts drove down a mostly empty stretch of Route 28 before sunrise Thursday on her way to Pittsburgh International Airport – the 24-year-old planned to fly home to Texas to spend the weekend with family.